Easy Patterned Easter Eggs

 The new flexible adhesive stencils from Martha Stewart made this craft possible.
 You can wrap them right around the egg and peel them off and reuse them again and again – so cool!
 While I stenciled real eggs, but for longer lasting results you could use this same technique on paper mache eggs.
 Just paint the eggs instead of dyeing them.
 Here’s how to stencil your eggs:

-Supplies for Simple DIY Stenciled Easter Eggs
+Supplies for Patterned Easter Eggs

 - PAAS Egg Dye